govau/content-guide/_writing-style/tone.md

 exclude_from_search: true
 ---

-The modern government tone is direct, calm and understated.
+The modern government tone is direct, calm and understated:

 - Speak politely and use language that is positive but sensitive and respectful.
 - Be aware who you are writing for.